 Therefore, it’s not just about getting a dash cam, it’s also about using it right, so let’s take a look at a few things that matter when mounting a dash cam.

 Discretion is important

 Before we get into the actual places, you should understand that it’s best if you have the dash cam out of immediate sight.
-Getting one that’s matte black, small and inconspicuous can help you with this, as it’s made to blend in with your car, instead of stand out.
+Getting one that’s matte black, small, and inconspicuous can help you with this, as it’s made to blend in with your car, instead of standing out.